exakat/exakat/docs/Configuration.rst

   + maxDimensions : 3

     + Number of valid dimensions in an array.
+:ref:`Fossilized Method <fossilized-method>`
+  + fossilizationThreshold : 6

+    + Minimal number of overwriting methods to consider a method difficult to update.
 :ref:`Make Magic Concrete <make-magic-concrete>`
   + magicMemberUsage : 1